-Contributions-The amount of money you invest or deposit into your annuity.
+Contributions-The amount of money you invest or deposit into your annuity prior to any Premium Tax or other deductions.

 Death Benefit-The amount payable to the Beneficiary when the Owner or the Annuitant dies.

 Distribution Period-The period starting with your Payout Commencement Date.